 Specifically: What do you want out of that life?
 Travel?
 Entrepreneurship?
 Buying a house?
 Raising a family?
 Retiring early?

 Once you’ve identified your goals, take action.
-Clean up your credit so you can get a great mortgage rate someday.
-Sign up for classes (or, better yet, free webinars) in your field of interest.
-Research the best travel hacks.
+For example, clean up your credit so you can get a great mortgage rate someday.

 Identifying the life you want will greatly reduce your money stress.
 You’ll no longer be on a financial treadmill: work, pay bills, work, pay bills.
 Instead, you’ll be taking steps to make your dream happen.